Directed by Pablo Larraín

 In “Jackie,” the much anticipated biopic which follows Jacqueline Kennedy (played by Natalie Portman) in the days following her husband’s assassination, Chilean director Pablo Larraín paints a portrait of a woman courageous in a way the history books never tell you about.
 It at once both tears down and reaffirms the Kennedys’ mythic status as gods among men.

 This haunting biopic will have you glued to the screen.
 We all know what happened on November 22, 1963, but few of us know what happened to Jackie in the days following.
-“Jackie” has the answers.
+“Jackie” has the answers (with some liberties taken, of course).